Ethanbdx/BrainletBot/README.md

   <li>.delsound [name] - Deletes a sound from the bot's soundboard.</li>
   <li>.playsound [name] - Plays the desired sound in the user's current voice channel.</li>
 </ul>

+# Brainlet in Action
+![Example of Brainlet being used on Discord server] (https://i.imgur.com/mgOfmln.png "Brainlet Example")